Diethylstilbestrol

 Build-up of fluid (oedema)

-Fluid can sometimes build up in your legs and ankles.
-This can cause swelling.
-This is known as oedema.
-Tell your doctor or nurse if you have any swelling.
-If your ankles and legs swell, it can help to rest your legs on a foot stool or cushion.
-The swelling usually gets better after your treatment ends.
+Sometimes fluid can build up in your legs and ankles.
+This can cause swelling and is called oedema.
+If you have any swelling, tell your doctor, nurse or pharmacist.
+If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.

 Feeling sick